katiemackness/python/README.md

   *(English version available)*

 - **Object-Oriented Programming (OOP)**
-  Learn about classes and objects, encapsulation, inheritance, and polymorphism—the foundation of OOP principles in Python.
+  Learn about classes and objects, encapsulation, inheritance, and polymorphism, which is the foundation of OOP principles in Python.
   *(Provided in both English and Spanish)*

 ### **Libraries and Frameworks**